yuekaizhang/dynamo/docs/guides/planner_benchmark/README.md

 This guide shows an example of benchmarking `LocalPlanner` performance with synthetic data.
 In this example, we focus on 8x H100 SXM GPU and `deepseek-ai/DeepSeek-R1-Distill-Llama-8B` model with TP1 prefill and decode engine.

+> [!WARNING]
+> Bare metal deployment with local connector is deprecated.
+The only option to deploy planner is via k8s.
+We will update the examples in this document soon.

 ## Synthetic Data Generation

 We first generate synthetic data with varying request rate from 0.75 to 3 using the provided `generate_synthetic_data.py` script.